 For comparisons to CEP sales, we deducted home market credit expenses and direct selling expenses, pursuant to 773(a)(6)(C) of the Act.
-We recalculated home market credit expenses after removing long-term loans from NLMK Belgium's interest rate calculation.
+We used the date of these preliminary results as the payment date for any unpaid sales and also recalculated home market credit expenses for these sales.61

 When comparing U.S. sales with home market sales of similar merchandise, we also made adjustments for differences in costs attributable to differences in the physical characteristics of the merchandise, in accordance with section 773(a)(6)(C)(ii) of the Act and 19 CFR 351.411.
-We based this adjustment on the difference in the variable cost of manufacturing for the foreign like product and subject merchandise.53 We also deducted home market packing costs and added U.S. packing costs, in accordance with sections 773(a)(6)(A) and (B) of the Act.